seananderson/phd/introduction.md

 # Extreme risk

 Early work in financial portfolio optimization focussed on mean-variance portfolio optimization [@markowitz1952].
-But even by the late 1950s, Markowitz had started focussing on more specific aspects of risk instead of variance [@markowitz1959].
-Whereas variance puts equal weight on upward and downward events, risk specifically refers to both the probability of an undesired event happening and the magnitude of loss associated with that event [@morgan1990;
+But even by the late 1950s,
-@reckhow1994].
+@markowitz1959 was suggesting we consider risk instead of variance.
+Whereas variance puts equal weight on upward and downward events, risk specifically refers to both the probability of an undesired event happening and the magnitude of loss associated with that event [@morgan1990; @reckhow1994].
 It is increasingly common in the financial literature to assume that that rate of change of financial asset value follows a distribution that is heavier tailed than the normal distribution REF.
 First, there is ample evidence that financial returns are in fact heavy tailed.
 Second, the consequences to portfolio optimization of assuming normal-tailed returns when they are in fact heavy tailed can have dramatic consequences for risk forecasts and hence portfolio investment decisions REF.
 For example, normal tailed returns would not allow for the stock market crash of 2008, but we know that events this extreme are not only possible, they have happened XX times in the last 100 years.

 @taleb2007 writes about the concept of heavy-tailed events in detail.
 He coined the term 'black swan' to refer to events that are extremely improbable, but